 Finally restart your system is required to make multi-touch work!

-After restarted your system, launch touche from system app launcher.
+After restarted your system, search for and launch touché from Activities overview.
 When it opens, enable one or more finger gestures as you prefer.
 Then choose an action from the drop-down box.